Nico-Jan Hoogma

 Nico-Jan Hoogma (born 26 October 1968) is a Dutch former professional footballer who played as a defender.
 He started his career with SC Cambuur and after three years moved to FC Twente.
 In 1998, he moved to Germany, where he played for Hamburger SV, before seeing out his career with Heracles Almelo, aged 38.
 Between 1 Januari 2007 and 1 March 2018 he was managing director at Heracles Almelo.
-Sinds 1 March 2018 he is Director of Football at the Royal Netherlands Football Association.
+Since 1 March 2018, he is Director of Football at the Royal Netherlands Football Association.